anyLogistix

 1. Controls — use them to manage the experiment and its settings.

-2. Outputs — results of the experiment per experiment run.
+2. Results — results of the experiment per experiment run.

 3. Settings — experiment's settings.